penge/my-notes/README.md

 ## Browser support

-My Notes has full support in Google Chrome only.
+My Notes has full support for Google Chrome only.
 Although it may be possible to install it in other browsers, the support is not complete.

 Support for other Chromium-based browsers will be added if possible.